malachi-iot/estdlib/src/estd/internal/impl/README.md

 ### streamsize xin_avail()

-Optional feeder for showmanyc.
-Used in scenarios where we *always* know if more characters are available or not.
+Optional feeder for `showmanyc`, required feeder for `sgetc`.
+Reveals the number of characters immediately available in the get area buffer.
+Typically used in scenarios where we *always* know if more characters are available or not.
 Implies one single monolithic buffer.
-Not yet ironed out for chained buffers (and similar) where multiple buffers are involved.

 Often produces result as if `egptr() - gptr()`